Latest Competition News

 - The topics will only be disclosed, and agreed upon, immediately prior to preparation time.

 - Teams must prepare their debates within a predetermined time limit of one hour.

-Medallions and CHS ties are awarded to team members of both the Firsts and the Seconds, and the NSW Representative Debating Cup is awarded to the Champion representative team.
+Medallions and CHS ties are awarded to team members of the Firsts, Seconds, and Thirds.
+The NSW Representative Debating Cup is awarded to the champion representative team.